Pingumaniac/Automated_Software_Testing_for_Cloud/vm1/app/README.md

   pip install -r requirements.txt
   ```

-- **`metrics.json`**: Log file generated during unit testing.
+- **`metrics_unit.json`**: Log file generated during unit testing.
 It contains performance and reliability metrics such as CRUD operation latencies, throughput, and resource utilization.

-- **`metrics_aflplusplus.json`**: Log file created during AFL++ fuzz testing.
-This file logs metrics such as latencies, throughput, CPU and memory usage, and crash events.
+- **`metrics_atheris.json`**: Log file created during Atheris fuzz testing.
+This file logs metrics such as crash rate, edge case coverage, and execution paths tested.

 - **`crashes.json`**: Log file that records details of crash events encountered during unit and fuzz testing.
 This file provides valuable insights into inputs that caused crashes.

-- **`generated_docs/`**: Directory containing JSON documents generated for testing purposes.
+- **`json/`**: Directory containing JSON documents generated for testing purposes.
 These documents simulate realistic and malformed inputs for CRUD operations.

-- **`afl_inputs_account/`**: Directory containing seed input files for fuzz testing the `Account` collection.
-Seed inputs are critical for initiating fuzz testing processes in AFL++.

-- **`afl_outputs_account/`**: Directory where AFL++ stores outputs such as unique test cases and crash-inducing inputs.
-This directory is essential for analyzing AFL++ fuzz testing results.

-- **`plots/`**: Directory that stores PNG plots generated by the plotting scripts (`plot_metrics_unit.py` and `plot_metrics_aflplusplus.py`).
+- **`img/`**: Directory that stores PNG plots generated by the plotting scripts (`plot_metrics_unit.py` and `plot_metrics_atheris.py`).
 These visualizations provide a graphical representation of the collected metrics.